 This means that although they are not subject to taxes or registration, they are illegal to ride unless you are on private land.
 Sadly, you won’t be able to commute to work on one!

-As fun as they may be, electric scooters do come with a few safety risks.
+As fun as they may be, electric scooters (also known as e-scooters) do come with a few safety risks.
 Read on for our advice on using and charging yours safely.

 Electric Scooter Safety